 The Fringe Sport Black Bumper Plates are generally the best value bumper plates that we've reviewed.
 They feature a good warranty, have a wide variety of weight increments, low bounce, and are extremely durable.
 If you're looking for bumper plates for Olympic Weightlifting or CrossFit and want something that will last without (totally) breaking the bank, then these are a great option.

-From the virgin rubber used to maximize durability and limit rebound to the great price, the Fringe Sport bumper plates should be the top choice when looking at rounding out any home or commercial gym.
+From the virgin rubber used to maximize durability and limit rebound to the great price, the Fringe Sport bumper plates should be the top choice when looking at rounding out any home or commercial gym with 10-pound plates.
 Side note: These are sometimes known under their other name on Amazon as OneFitWonder Plates.

-Fringe Sport has comprised their bumper plates out of 100% high-density virgin rubber that has a matte finish feel (a sign of better, more durable rubber.
-Most of the time you can tell a cheaper-made bumper plate with how shiny it looks, the virgin rubber used by Fringe Sport is a bold black finish that shouldn’t fade away as a result of the wear and tear that takes place in the course of a bumper plate’s life.
+Fringe Sport constructs their bumper plates out of 100% high-density virgin rubber that has a matte finish feel, a sign of better, more durable rubber.
+Most of the time you can tell a cheaper-made bumper plate with how shiny it looks,” states GGR founder Coop Mitchell.
+“The virgin rubber used by Fringe Sport is a bold black finish that shouldn’t fade away as a result of the wear and tear.”

 The result is a 10-pound bumper plate that is resistant to “taco-ing” (AKA, bending in the middle) even when dropped often.
 The Fringe Sport 10-pound bumpers have the highest Shore A Durometer rating of any 10-pound bumper we know of—an impressive 90.
 It’s one of the few 10-pound plates I tried that scored a 5 out of 5 for durability.